 The view over the land was immense, lush green fields spread as far as the eye could see with the occasional stupa poking out amongst the oxbow lakes of the river.
 Bagan was a complete change of pace to Yangon, there was no bustle here.
 Just what seemed to me like complete and utter peace.

 Across its plains lay over 4000 sacred stupas, a sight quite like nothing I had ever seen before.
-We climbed to the top of one to experience the sunset, as the mist of the evening seemed to draw in, the sky turned to fire with reds, oranges, golden light beams and absolute silence, expect for maybe the shutter of a camera.
-It took my breath away, the beauty of nature, the complexity of a landscape containing these structures which celebrated life, death, and rural traditional values.
+We climbed to the top of one to experience the sunset.
+The mist of the evening seemed to draw in, the sky turned to fire with reds, oranges, golden light beams.
+There was an absolute silence, expect for maybe the shutter of a camera.
+The beauty of nature took my breath away.
+The complexity of a landscape which showcased life, death, and traditional values inspired me.

-I also experienced the ladies of the Kayan tribe in Bagan, who wear brass coils around their neck their entire lives in order to lengthen it.
-The belief is the longer the neck, the more beautiful the woman.
-These coils can weigh up to 20 kgs, making quite literal the saying beauty is pain, no matter what society you live in it seems.
+I also experienced the ladies of the Kayan tribe in Bagan, who wear brass coils around their neck.
+They wear these their entire lives, with the belief that longer necks enhance their beauty.
+These coils can weigh up to 20kgs, making quite literal the saying beauty is pain, no matter the society.

-Walking along the beach at sunset was a real treat, the landscape giving us a picture-perfect finish to the day, with the crabs out in their numbers as they are mostly undisturbed.
-The perfect setting for a sundowner as I contemplated the immense sense of calm my experience in Myanmar had brought me.
-We heard cowbells in the distance and a slow shake in the ground when before us appeared oxen pulling a load along the beach.
-This time old tradition had not ended for them, their traditional rituals live on in present day and made me truly cherish my time in this land of golden wonders.
+Walking along the beach at sunset was a real treat.
+The landscape gave a picture-perfect finish to the day.
+Crabs were out in numbers as I enjoyed the perfect sundowner.
+I contemplated the immense sense of calm my experience in Myanmar had brought me.
+We heard cowbells in the distance and the ground slowly shaking when oxen appeared pulling a load along the beach.
+Their traditional rituals live on in present day and made me cherish my time in this land of golden wonders.